 - Local News

-(NAPSI)—Since its inception, the ethanol industry has had a profoundly positive impact on the U.S. economy.
-Ethanol is helping America reduce its dependence on foreign oil, lowering prices at the pump, improving the environment with lower emissions, and growing the economy with jobs that can't be outsourced.
+(NewsUSA) - Sponsored News - There is little question ethanol is helping America reduce its dependence on foreign oil -- lowering gasoline prices, improving the environment with lower emissions and growing the economy with jobs that can't be outsourced.

 (NewsUSA) - Sponsored News - For many, summer is about freedom on the open road.
 It's a carefree time, focused on fun, family and adventures.

 (NAPSI)—Nothing tastes better than fresh-picked fruits and vegetables.
 Unfortunately, invasive pests threaten to devour the crops in our gardens and farms, and the flowers, trees and plants in our landscapes.
 They are a real threat, costing our nation approximately $120 billion each year.